 Perhaps: Spinal cord swelling can be secondary to variety of causes, such as neuromyelitis optica, trauma, MS, tumors, and could cause localized symptoms indistinguishable from your MS. (Have you had an anti-aquaporin 4 test?)
 Typically might treat with steroids, but this would make your diabetes temporarily worse.
 Acthar might create a lesser complication.
 Check for NMO prior to starting MS med. ...Read moreSee 1 more doctor answer

 What could cause decreased sensation throughout the whole body inc.Face scalp gums genitals , could severe damage to peripheral nerves cause this?

 - Talk to a doctor live online for free

 - Can gout turn into gangrene?

-- How long can a person live with untreated gangrene?
+- How can you get gangrene?

 - Can gangrene strike anywhere on the body?